Thomas Subdivision

 The Thomas Subdivision is a railroad line owned by CSX Transportation in the U.S. states of Maryland and West Virginia.
 The line runs from Rawlings, Maryland, to Bayard, West Virginia, for a total of 44.2 miles.
 At its east end the line continues west from the Mountain Subdivision and at its west end the line comes to an end.

+The line was built by the West Virginia Central and Pittsburg Railway (WVC&P) in the 1880s, and originally ran between Cumberland, Maryland and Elkins, West Virginia.
+The WVC&P was later merged with the Western Maryland Railway (WM) in 1905.
+The WM abandoned portions of the line between the 1930s and 1970s.
+The WM was merged into the Chessie System in 1973, and the latter merged into CSX Transportation in 1980.